 Northwest of Montreal, the Mont Tremblant Ski Resort is the largest ski area in eastern Canada.
 It sits on the highest peak in the Laurentain range, the oldest mountains in North America.
-The ski area has 95 runs over 600 acres served by ten lifts with a maximum vertical of 644m.
+The ski area has 102 runs totalling 82km over 755 acres served by 11 lifts with a maximum vertical of 644m.
 The ski area is divided into the North Side (better in morning) and South Side (better for afternoon).
 Mont Tremblant is not really known as a beginners mountain.
 About 50% of the runs are advanced and about 32% are intermediate.
+The best snowboarding at the Mont Tremblant ski area can typically be found during the months of January to March.

 The ski area is not well-known to snowboarders but it is well-known for its glades.
+Matter of fact, they recently added five new gladed regions on the Northside and the Edge totalling 50 acres.
 So make sure to explore them, especially the double-black diamond Emotion.
 Keep in mind that you are really on your own when off the groomed runs so be prepared.
 The glades (aka woods) are very tight and generally not trimmed.
 It takes a lot of fresh snow to make the woods enjoyable, or even open for that matter.
 You really do not want to venture down the glades if there is no fresh snow since they will most likely be icy or even closed.

 This ski area really needs at least a reported 40 inch base to be worth checking out.
 Even with 40 inches, there will be bare spots and many exposed ice sections.